Filar micrometer: Construction and use

 At one time, it was common to use spider silk as a thread.

 By placing one wire over one point of interest and moving the other to a second point, the distance between the two wires can be measured with the micrometer portion of the instrument.
 Given this precise distance measurement at the image plane, a trigonometric calculation with the objective focal length yields the angular distance between the two points seen in a telescope.
 In a microscope, a similar calculation yields the spatial distance between two points on a specimen.

 In an alignment telescope, the precise micrometric measurement of the eyepiece image directly indicates the real distance of a nearby observed point from the line of sight.
 This absolute measurement is independent of the distance to the object, due to the telecentricity principle.

 A common use of filar micrometers in astronomical telescopes was measuring the distance between double stars.

 Filar micrometers are little used in modern astronomy, having been replaced by digital photographic techniques where digital pixels provide a precise reference for image distance.
-However, filar eyepieces are still used in teaching astronomy and by some amateur astronomers.
+Filar eyepieces are still used in teaching astronomy and by some amateur astronomers.